 ONDINEKE OILSJTERSEN TRIPEL is the second of two beers we are BrewViewing from BROUWERIJ DE GLAZEN TOREN for the month of June 2016.
-It is also part of our regular monthly BrewView installments for our East Coast affiliate, BELGIAN-STYLE ALES, and their excellent online retail Belgian beer portfolio.

 NOTE: In our first BrewView for Brouwerij De Glazen Toren and their Saison d’Erpe-Mere, we have provided a detailed history about the brewery and the principal individuals who run that enterprise.
 To read that BrewView, click here.
 For the sake of expediency, and not to risk sounding repetitive, we simply provided the BrewView for Ondineke Oilsjersen Tripel.

 BEER STYLE AND COMMERCIAL DESCRIPTION

 Style category: Belgian Tripel